Is Hyaluronic Acid Really An Anti-Aging Miracle Molecule?

 *This post may contain affiliate links.
 Meaning, I get a commission if you purchase through my links, at no cost to you.
 Read the full disclosure here.

 Hyaluronic Acid Explained

-Basically hyaluronic acid (HA) will make your skin plumper and dewier —times ten!
-This gel-like molecule moisturises from the inside out, boosting the volume of your skin by holding water in the spaces between skin cells.
-This plumping effect smooths out fine lines and wrinkles for a more youthful, supple appearance.
+Hyaluronic acid (HA) can make your skin plumper and dewier —times ten!
+This gel-like molecule is found naturally in the human body but is particularly concentrated in your skin.
+It has a strong water-binding capacity that boosts the volume of your skin by improving hydration and elasticity.
+This has a plumping effect on the skin that smooths out wrinkles for a more youthful, supple appearance.